 Why You Need to Try Your Hand at Our Ricotta Gnocchi Recipe:

-2. You can freeze it – That means the twenty minutes you spend for dough making and flour clean-up means fresh gnocchi later.
+It’s at this point when you can either boil or freeze the gnocchi for later– That means the twenty minutes you spend for dough making and flour clean-up means fresh gnocchi later.
 Think of the love you would receive if you pulled this out on a Wednesday night!
 All you need is a pot of boiling, salted water and you’re home free.

 Make Ahead – Make Ricotta Gnocchi Now, Freeze It and Enjoy Later